SoK: Differential Privacies: Background knowledge (B)

-In~\cite{bassily2013coupled} however, the authors argue that in the presence of correlations in the data, noiseless privacy can be too strong.
+In~\cite{bassily2013coupled}, however, the authors argue that in the presence of correlations in the data, noiseless privacy can be too strong, and make it impossible to learn global properties of the data.
 Indeed, if one record can have an arbitrarily large influence on the rest of the data, conditioning on the value of this record can lead to very distinguishable outputs even if the mechanism only depends on global properties of the data.
-To fix this problem, they propose \emph{distributional DP}, an alternative definition that only considers the influence of one user once the database has already been randomly picked from the data-generating distribution.
-In this definition, one record is changed \emph{after} the dataset has been generated, an approach closer to the causal interpretation of DP\@.
+To fix this problem, they propose \emph{distributional DP} (DistDP), an alternative definition that that only conditions the data-generating distribution on one possible value of the target record, and quantifies the information leakage from the mechanism. \footnote{Note that the original formalization used in \cite{bassily2013coupled} was more abstract, and uses a simulator, similarly to variants introduced in Section \ref{sec:r}. }.
+In~\cite{desfontaines2019differential}, the authors show that this creates definitional issues in the presence of background knowledge, and introduce \emph{causal DP} (CausDP), to capture the same intuition without encountering the same problems.